bb515/probabilistic-peridynamics-project/README.md

 # Probabilistic Peridynamics

-This is an archived version of Ben Boys contributions to the 'Probabilistic Peridynamics' code as of June 2020.
+This is an archived version of Ben Boys' contributions to the 'Probabilistic Peridynamics' code as of June 2020.
 For the most recent version please see: https://github.com/alan-turing-institute/Probabilistic-Peridynamics Code base for 'Probabilistic Peridynamics' collaboration between Exeter, Cambridge &amp; Turing